 - 1. The Council will cultivate a sense of group responsibility.
 The Council, not the staff, will be responsible for excellence in governing.
 The Council will be the initiator of governing policy.
 The Council will not use the expertise of individual members to substitute for the judgment of the Council, although the expertise of individual members may be used to enhance the understanding of the Council as a body. - 2.
-The Council will direct, control and inspire C2E's Director through the careful establishment of broad written policies reflecting the Council's values and perspectives.
+The Council will direct, control, and encourage C2E's director through the careful establishment of broad written policies reflecting the Council's values and perspectives.
 The Council's major focus will be on the intended long-term impacts outside the organization, not on the administrative or programmatic means of attaining those effects. - 3.
 The Council will enforce upon itself whatever discipline is needed to govern with excellence.
 Discipline will apply to matters such as attendance, preparation for meetings, policymaking principles, respect of roles, and ensuring the continual development of governance skills.
 Although the Council can change its governance process policies at any time, it will scrupulously observe those currently in place. - 4.
 All policies of the Council are contained in this document, and they remain in effect, unless amended or deleted by Council action. - 5.
-The Sitting Council will orient new Council members in the Council's governance process and these policies. - The Council will allow no officer, individual or committee of the Council to hinder or be an excuse for not fulfilling its commitments. - 6.
-The Council will monitor and discuss its process and performance at each meeting.
-Self-monitoring will include comparison of Council activity and discipline to Governance Process and Council-Management Delegation policies.
+The Sitting Council will orient new Council members in the Council's governance process and these policies.

+The Council will allow no officer, individual or committee of the Council to hinder or be an excuse for not fulfilling its commitments.